 Azure subscriptions help you organize access to Azure resources.
 They also help you control how resource usage is reported, billed, and paid for.
 Each subscription can have a different billing and payment setup, so you can have different subscriptions and different plans by office, department, project, and so on.
 Every service belongs to a subscription, and the subscription ID may be required for programmatic operations.

 Each subscription is associated with an Azure AD directory.
 To find the directory the subscription is associated with, open Subscriptions in the Azure portal and then select a subscription to see the directory.

-Accounts and subscriptions are managed in the Azure Account Center.
+Accounts and subscriptions are managed in the Azure portal.